 The prize is free to enter, with no charges at any point, and entrants may include work published by different organisations.

 The Orwell Prize for Reporting Homelessness is awarded for reportage and/or commentary on homelessness.
-Entries will be encouraged from people who are experiencing or have experienced all forms of homelessness as well as journalists and others writing about or reporting on homelessness.
-The prize aims to encourage reporting, whether it be person-centred, data-driven or policy-led, about homelessness and initiatives that could bring an end to it.
+It aims to encourage reporting – whether person-centred, data-driven or policy-led – about homelessness and initiatives that could bring an end to it.

 The prize is free to enter, with no charges at any point.